 My goal is to provide coordinated, effective, and personalized psychological care.
 My approach to treatment combines elements of empirically-supported (research based) cognitive and behavioral psychological interventions, within the context of a sensitive and interactive therapeutic alliance.

 I see clients by appointment only.
-For new clients, complete the following new client paperwork.
-Bring the paperwork to the office with a copy of your insurance card.
+Please call the office (706-548-8697) to receive an email with our electronic paperwork.
+You can sign and return everything to us confidentiality by email.
 After your insurance has been verified, we will make an appointment for you or your child.
 I will need to schedule an initial appointment to learn the nature of your concerns and gain any needed background history.
 If you would like to schedule a parent-only session with Dr. Abelkop to provide sensitive background history, please notify the receptionists that you want to have a parent-only first session.
 For children, please bring any paperwork from the school or any previous psychological evaluations.

 Your first appointment: